palahsu/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-An application developed by <a href="https://github.com/palahsu">Palahsu</a> and the infrastracture provisioned by myself using AWS services.

 An unbeatable game of Tic Tac Toe.
 This tic-tac-toe game was developed using Android Studio, the official integrated development environment for Google's Android operating system, designed specifically for Android development.
 The game itself allows two humans (player X and player O) to compete again each other.
 The layout is very simple.
 A 9 square grid, where player X and player O compete against each other.
 Whenever there is a draw or someone wins, the game displays which player won along with the option to play the game again.

 ## Features